pac4j/spring-security-pac4j/README.md

   <img src="https://pac4j.github.io/pac4j/img/logo-spring-security.png" width="300" />
 </p>

-The `spring-security-pac4j` project is an **easy and powerful security library for Spring Security** (in Spring Boot) web applications which supports authentication and authorization, but also advanced features like session fixation and CSRF protection.
+The `spring-security-pac4j` project is an **easy and powerful security library for Spring Security** (with or without Spring Boot) web applications.
+It supports authentication and authorization, but also advanced features like session fixation and CSRF protection.
 It's based on Java 8, Spring Security 4.1 and on the **[pac4j security engine](https://github.com/pac4j/pac4j)**.
 It's available under the Apache 2 license.

 [**Main concepts and components:**](http://www.pac4j.org/docs/main-concepts-and-components.html)